USEPA/CompTox-thyroid-httk/README.md

-# comptox-thyroid-httk
+# CompTox-thyroid-httk
-This repository is for research related to understanding thyroid-related ToxCast data in appropriate dose contexts.
+This repository accompanies the manuscript, "Interpretation of thyroid-relevant bioactivity data for comparison to _in vivo_ exposures: A prioritization approach for putative chemical inhibitors of _in vitro_ deiodinase activity.